BLACK FRIDAY | $500 OFF

 Pricing

-Earlybird price: $6,000 USD (normally $6,500)
+Total price: $5,750 USD (normally $6,250)

-Payable today: $750 to secure your spot
+Payable today: $1,000 deposit to secure your spot

-Remainder payable: 7 x $750 monthly installments
+Remainder payable: 7 x monthly installments

 Number of participants: 8

-““To be honest I had very high expectations of this workshop and, well, those expectations were well and truly smashed!””
+“To be honest I had very high expectations of this workshop and, well, those expectations were well and truly smashed!”

-- 9 nights of accommodation (starting September 6th 2026) in carefully selected 4* & 5* hotels, twin sharing, with single occupancy available on request.
+9 nights of accommodation (starting September 6th 2026) in carefully selected 4* & 5* hotels, twin sharing, with single occupancy available on request.

-- Return domestic flight between Hanoi + Nha Trang/Tuy Hoa included.
+Return domestic flight between Hanoi + Nha Trang/Tuy Hoa included.

-- All on-ground transportation, including a private mini-bus and motorbike drivers.
+All on-ground transportation, including a private mini-bus and motorbike drivers.

-- All meals, non-alcoholic drinks with meals, and bottled water throughout the trip.
+All meals, non-alcoholic drinks with meals, and bottled water throughout the trip.

-- Snacks for the road to keep you fueled during long shooting days.
+Snacks for the road to keep you fueled during long shooting days.

-- All entrance fees and gratuities for locals when photographing them.
+All entrance fees and gratuities for locals when photographing them.

-- A dedicated local guide and fixer for the entire journey.
+A dedicated local guide and fixer for the entire journey.

-- Editing workshops with Jord, covering advanced post-processing techniques.
+Editing workshops with Jord, covering advanced post-processing techniques.

-- Photography lessons in the field, focused on storytelling, composition, and technique.
+Photography lessons in the field, focused on storytelling, composition, and technique.

-- Your flights to and from Vietnam
+Your flights to and from Vietnam

-- Travel insurance
+Travel insurance

-- Visa cost
+Visa cost

-- Alcohol
+Alcohol

-- Personal expenses
+Personal expenses

 What gear should you bring?